tacwebservices/oet-data-bank/README.md

 ## Updating Instructions

 1. **Add New Team Member**:
-    - Create a new object with your name, designation, and description.
+    - Modify the `team.json` file with your name, designation, and description.
-    - Add this object to the relevant data file.
+    - Execute the `pre-commit run --all` command to make sure that the new section follows the necessary json format

 2. **Upload Image**:
     - Upload an image of yourself to the `/people` directory.